Subshifts with sparse traces: Introduction

 In this section, we briefly discuss four theorems from the literature that are given new proofs in this paper using Theorem~\ref{thm:Main}.
 The first one is the following theorem of Pavlov and Schraudner \cite[Theorem~6.4]{PaSc15}:

-\begin{theorem} If a $\Z$-subshift $Y$ has universal period and is not a finite union of periodic points, then it is not the $\Z$-projective subdynamics of any $\Z^2$-SFT $X$. \end{theorem}
+\begin{theorem} If a $\Z$-subshift $Y$ has universal period and is not a finite union of periodic points, then it is not the horizontal trace of any $\Z^2$-SFT $X$. \end{theorem}

-\emph{Universal period} means that every point is periodic, except possibly at a bounded number of cells.
+Universal period means that every point is periodic, except possibly at a bounded number of cells.
 Reducing this to Theorem~\ref{thm:Main} is straightforward, but somewhat technical, and we do this in Theorem~\ref{thm:FullPavlovSchraudnerProof}.
 However, the following weaker version of Theorem~\ref{thm:FullPavlovSchraudner} is a direct corollary of Theorem~\ref{thm:Main}:

-\begin{theorem} If a nontrivial $\Z$-subshift $Y$ is sparse, then it is not the $\Z$-projective subdynamics of any $\Z^2$-SFT $X$. \end{theorem}
+\begin{theorem} If a nontrivial $\Z$-subshift $Y$ is sparse, then it is not the horizontal trace of any $\Z^2$-SFT $X$. \end{theorem}

-This follows from Theorem~\ref{thm:Main} by restricting to an almost minimal subshift of $X$ and observing that horizontal translates of configurations of any of the three types in Theorem~\ref{thm:Main} (finite configurations, paths or blob fractals) can be freely glued within the SFT to obtain non-sparse projective subdynamics (even positive entropy).
-This is proved in Theorem~\ref{thm:PavlovSchraudnerProof}.
+This follows from Theorem~\ref{thm:Main} by restricting to an almost minimal subshift of $X$ and observing that horizontal translates of configurations of any of the three types in Theorem~\ref{thm:Main} (finite configurations, highways or \froctals{}) can be freely glued within the SFT to obtain a non-sparse trace (even positive entropy).
+This is proved as Theorem~\ref{thm:PavlovSchraudnerProof}.

-Nilpotency is an important notion in the theory of cellular automata, as it is perhaps the best-known undecidable property for cellular automata on the full shift \cite{Ka92,AaLe74}.
+Nilpotency is an important notion in the theory of cellular automata, and it is perhaps the best-known undecidable property for cellular automata on the full shift \cite{Ka92,AaLe74}.
 The next theorem is due to Guillon and Richard \cite[Theorem~4]{GuRi10}.
 A CA is \emph{nilpotent} if every point is mapped in finite time to the all-zero configuration, and \emph{asymptotically nilpotent} if every configuration tends to the all-zero configuration.

 \begin{theorem} Let $X$ be a one-dimensional transitive SFT and $f : X \to X$ a cellular automaton.
 Then $f$ is nilpotent if and only if it is asymptotically nilpotent. \end{theorem}